-Note: The collection, storage and use of rainwater is to be in accordance with Standards Australia HB230-2008 "Rainwater Tank Design and Installation Handbook".
+- Note: This Condition is imposed to ensure that site stormwater is disposed of in a controlled and sustainable manner. - Note: The collection, storage and use of rainwater is to be in accordance with Standards Australia HB230-2008 "Rainwater Tank Design and Installation Handbook".
+Standard Condition: C.51 (Autotext CC51)